|Get the Latest News|

-Active committee members include: Claire Brown, Nancy Davis, Dick Foster, Mike Heilmann, Brian Hobbs, Ed Jaffee, Ed Kringer, Jessica Larsen, Marsha White, Fred Surls, Barbara Webster.
+Active committee members include: Claire Brown, Nancy Davis, Dick Foster, Brian Hobbs, Ed Kringer, Jessica Larsen, Marsha White, Fred Surls, Barbara Webster.

 In early 2011, the committee focused on raising awareness of Immigration as a Moral Issue, with activities that included a sermon, a film showing, a 5-week adult education class, 3 recommended books, attendance at a UUSJ immigration forum, congregation-wide discussions, and adopting a Statement of Conscience.

 Ongoing activities of the committee span a range of social justice issues including environmental causes, housing and homelessness, community outreach, peacemaking, and global partnerships.
 Read more…